Terrible Twos, Threenager, and…

 “What happens if I do that?”

 Where does that line exist and what happens if I cross it.
 Is my parent going to consistently enforce that boundary?

-Kids thrive on predictably.
-If you are wishy washy on where that line is, they will continue to look for that line.
+Kids thrive when things are predictable.
+If you are wishy-washy on where that line is, they will continue to look for that line.
 This will look and feel to you like they are “acting out” or “testing you.”

 Think about it like a box.
 They want to have very clearly defined walls.
 Those walls keep them from feeling overwhelmed and unsure.

 We need to keep in mind that it is completely developmentally normal for them to be testing us.
 It won't make them stop, but that adjustment in mindset will help us get through it with a lot more grace.

 The difference between a “meltdown” and a “tantrum”